abrasive/shairport/README.md

 ---------------------
 Shairport Sync may already be available as a package in your Linux distribution (search for `shairport-sync` – the package named `shairport` is a different program).
 Packages are available on recent versions of Debian, Ubuntu, Arch, OpenWrt and possibly more:

-**Ubuntu:** Personal Package Archives for Shairport Sync master and development branches are available at https://launchpad.net/~dantheperson.
-A `shairport-sync` installer package is available in Ubuntu 16.04.
+**Ubuntu:** A `shairport-sync` installer package is available for Ubuntu.
+Additionally, a Personal Package Archives for Shairport Sync master and development branches are available at https://launchpad.net/~dantheperson.

-**Debian:** shairport-sync is in the Debian archive and is scheduled for release with Debian Stretch (9): https://tracker.debian.org/shairport-sync.
-A backport for Debian Jessie (8) may be provided given enough demand.
+**Debian:** shairport-sync is in the Debian archive.

 **OpenWrt:** There is a Shairport Sync package in OpenWrt trunk.
 Also, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt, including one that builds back to Barrier Breaker.